clueboard/gourd/README.md

 * Debug logs published to `<app_name>/<hostname>/debug`
 * Use decorators to associate topics with one or more functions

-# Installation

-Gourd is available on pypi, you can use pip to install it:

-    python3 -m pip install gourd

 # Documentation

 ## Installation